 After your WordPress site goes live, what comes next?
-You need to maintain your website, keep it safe, secure and useful for your business.
-Without a plan in place, your site is at risk from hackers, disgruntled employees, security loopholes, bugs, server crashes and other threats.
+First, you must maintain your website and keep it safe, secure and valuable for your business.
+Without a plan, your site is at risk from hackers, disgruntled employees, security loopholes, bugs, server crashes and other threats.

-Our website care plans take care of the technical side (backups, software updates, security scanning and disaster recovery), while you focus on content creation and running your business.
-A care plan gives you peace of mind – knowing WordPress experts maintain your site.
+Our website care plans cover the technical side (backups, software updates, security scanning and disaster recovery) while you focus on content creation and running your business.
+In addition, a care plan gives you peace of mind – knowing WordPress experts maintain your site.

-So what’s include in a typical website care plan?
+So what’s included in a typical website care plan?

 - Daily security scanning

 1. Daily Security Scanning – innoculate threats before they happen

 The biggest issue with software security is that it is virtual.
 You can’t see the threats.
 You may not even know your website’s vulnerability until it’s too late.

 Even if you only have a small site, hackers are still interested.
 Hackers use server resources, send spam, and use a malicious redirect, which are three top things hackers do with both large and small WordPress sites.